panoply/syncify/readme.md

 # Configuration

 Syncify supports `syncify.config.js` and `package.json` configurations.
 Depending on your preference, either option suffices and no restrictions are imposed.
-If you are defining options within your projects `package.json` file you can assign options on a `syncify` property.
+If you are defining options within your projects `package.json` file you can assign options on the `syncify` property.

-### Support Files
+### Supported Files

 - `syncify.config.js`
 - `syncify.config.ts`